mathpn/aqua-metrics/README.md

 - Real-time data for all stations
 - Historical data (last 45 days) for each station

-Accesible via the NDBC website, these datasets are managed by two PostgreSQL instances.
+Accessible via the NDBC website, these datasets are managed by two PostgreSQL instances.
 One serves as the database backend for Airflow, while the other stores all extracted data.
 Upon initiating the PostgreSQL Docker (details in [create_tables.sql](./sql/create_tables.sql)), the necessary tables are created.

 There are three DAGs, namely: